nasa/puma/README.md

   To fix this, first follow the instructions to uninstall puma, and then repeat the installation procedure
 - If an error "make: Warning: File ... has modification time ... s in the future" is displayed, then run "sudo apt install ntp" (or equivalent for your distribution)
-- If the creation of the conda environment hangs for a long time (>30') at the "Solving environment" step, then it is recommended to try to install puma using [micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html), a faster (but less mature) executable that is able to create conda-environments.

 If any bugs are found, or if the software crashes for any reason, please open an issue at [this link](https://github.com/nasa/puma/issues) and/or contact either of the authors mentioned below.